akashbera009/akashbera009/README.md

 - 👋 Hi, I’m @akashbera009
 - 👀 I’m interested in learning new things
 - 🌱 I’m currently learning backend development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on webdev, MERN stack, IoT
 - 📫 Reach me at <a href="https://www.linkedin.com/in/akash-bera-5a3009250/">Linkedin:</a>
 <!---- 😄 Pronouns: ...
 - ⚡ Fun fact: ...--->